ChrisMari4/ChrisMari4/README.md

 ### Hi there 👋
+I am a student at Polytechnic University of Milan, holding a bachelor's degree in Management Engineering and currently enrolled in Computer Science and Engineering.
+During my undergraduate studies, I served as a coding tutor for C programming, demonstrating my strong passion for this field.
+My desire to delve deeper into these topics, not only independently but also within an academic setting, led me to switch my engineering focus for my master's degree.
+Additionally, I have enrolled in an online course on Blockchain Development at Start2Impact University.

 <!--
 **ChrisMari4/ChrisMari4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.